open-telemetry/opamp-spec/specification.md

 OpAMP over WebSocket is an asynchronous, full-duplex message exchange protocol.
 The order and sequence of messages exchanged by the OpAMP Client and the Server is defined for each particular capability in the corresponding section of this specification.

-The message sequences described in this specification are logical sequences.
-Multiple logical sequences MAY be in progress at the same time and their messages MAY be interleaved.
-Unless a particular operation explicitly says otherwise, a message that is sent as part of one logical sequence is not required to be the next message sent after the message that triggered it.

-The sequence is normally started by an initiating message triggered by some external event.
-For example after the connection is established the Client sends an AgentToServer message.
-In this case the "connection established" is the triggering event and the AgentToServer is the initiating message.

 Both the Client and the Server may begin a sequence by sending an initiating message.